linuxmint/cinnamon-spices-desklets/cinamp@mlandsjr/README.md

 # Cinamp

-This desklet takes whatever local folder you specify in the settings and leverages GStreamer tobolayback music files.
+This desklet takes whatever local folder you specify in the settings and leverages GStreamer to olayback music files.

 This features basic playback controls, 2 display modes (normal and minimal), a playlist, and a visualizer/album art display